County steps up efforts to reach homeless with targeted outreach

-Early Wednesday morning, a small collection of city and county officials, as well law enforcement officers, met in a parking lot outside Kern Behavioral Health and Recovery Services.
+Early Jan.
+16, a small collection of Bakersfield and county officials, as well law enforcement officers, met in a parking lot outside Kern Behavioral Health and Recovery Services.

 They had one goal: to seek out and contact 10 homeless individuals and connect those people to the help that is available.

-“Even though we can’t house every single person we come into contact with, we might be able to get them linked up with (us) and the services they need,” said Emily Lyles, co-chair of the Kern County Crisis Intervention Team, a group that helps law enforcement deal with mental health emergencies and was helping with Wednesday morning’s event.
+“Even though we can’t house every single person we come into contact with, we might be able to get them linked up with (us) and the services they need,” said Emily Lyles, co-chair of the Kern County Crisis Intervention Team, a group that helps law enforcement deal with mental health emergencies and was helping with Jan.
+17’s event.

 As homeless advocates from Flood Bakersfield Ministries Inc. and two of the county’s outreach programs waited in the lot, Bakersfield Police Department officers and the Kern County Sheriff’s Office combed the streets, checking in on the known locations of the 10 individuals the group was searching for.